pangeo-data/xESMF/doc/installation.rst

 Install on local machine with Conda
 -----------------------------------

-xESMF requires Python>=3.7.
-The major dependencies are xarray and ESMPy.
-The best way to install them is using Conda_.
+xESMF requires Python>=3.8.
+The major dependencies are xarray and ESMPy, and the best way to install them is using Conda_.
+Note that the latest xarray releases require Python 3.9 or later.

 First, `install miniconda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
 Then, we recommend creating a new, clean environment: